-- (1) If for any reason whatsoever the Future is delisted from the Relevant Exchange or if, in the reasonable judgment of the Issuer, an adjustment pursuant to § 11(1) is not possible, the Issuer is entitled, but not required, to terminate the Warrants that have not been exercised yet prior to maturity by notice in accordance with § 8; the Issuer may terminate the Warrants only in whole and not in part, and it must indicate the Termination Amount defined here below.
-Such termination must occur within one month following the final delisting of the Future.
-In case of termination, the Issuer shall pay each Warrantholder an amount for each Warrant held (the "Termination Amount"), which has been determined by the Issuer at its reasonable discretion (§ 315 BGB) as being the fair market value per Warrant immediately prior to the delisting. - (3) The determinations made by the Issuer at its reasonable discretion (§ 315 BGB) referred to in the foregoing paragraph are final and binding, unless there has been an obvious error.
+- (1) If the Shares of the Company are delisted from the Relevant Exchange due to a merger by absorption or formation, transformation into a corporate form without shares, or for any other reason, the Issuer in entitled, but not required, to terminate the Warrants that have not been exercised yet prior to maturity by notice in accordance with § 8; the Issuer may terminate the Warrants only in whole and not in part, and it must indicate the Termination Amount defined here below.
+Such termination must occur within one month from the final delisting of the Shares of the Company. - In case of termination, the Issuer shall pay each Warrantholder an amount for each Warrant held (the "Termination Amount"), which has been determined by the Issuer at its reasonable discretion (§ 315 BGB) as being the fair market value per Warrant immediately prior to the delisting. - (3) The determinations made by the Issuer at its reasonable discretion (§ 315 BGB) referred to in the foregoing paragraph are final and binding, unless there has been an obvious error.